erreubequis/meta-id/BOARDS.md

 The esp-bridge has an esp-03 modulde, an FTDI connector (with wrong pinout!), a 3-pin power and debug connector, and two buttons.
 Next to the buttons it is marked "TvE2015 esp-ftdi".
-It comes preloaded with the latest version of esp-link.
+It comes preloaded with the latest version of meta-id.

 Power: the on-board MCP1825S-33 regulator can provide 500mA and is good from about 3.6v to 6v.
 Connect power either to the 3-pin connector (GND in center, 5v towards the esp module), or to